 This strategy has extra benefits, including adding value to your business as well as making cultural shifts towards greater efficiency - both strong business-building strategies.

-Cutting costs in business strategy #2: Reduce Your Office Space
+Strategy #2: Reduce Your Office Space

 After wages, commercial leasing costs for your office space are usually the second largest expense for a business.